 Federal and state law allow states to administer and provide workforce development and support services through contracts with CBOs, FBOs, nonprofits, and private organizations.

-Boards must develop and implement strategies for involving CBOs, FBOs, nonprofits and private organizations in the delivery of services in their workforce areas, in accordance with federal and state laws.
+Boards must develop and implement strategies for involving CBOs, FBOs, nonprofits, and private organizations in the delivery of services in their workforce areas, in accordance with federal and state laws.
 Boards must develop policies and procedures that foster cooperation, coordination, and participation with these organizations in workforce development programs and services.

-Boards’ outreach, procurement and contracting efforts must include these organizations as potential providers of services to customers.
-Boards must become familiar with relevant federal and state provisions for contracting with CBOs, FBOs, nonprofits and private organizations.
+Boards’ outreach, procurement, and contracting efforts must include these organizations as potential providers of services to customers.
+Boards must become familiar with relevant federal and state provisions for contracting with CBOs, FBOs, nonprofits, and private organizations.

-Boards must share this information with Workforce Solutions Offices
+Boards must share this information with the following groups within their workforce areas:

+TWC staff

+Workforce Solutions Office staff

 Service providers